abdolence/redacter-rs/README.md

 ### GCP Vertex AI

+Vertex AI redacter supports any available models etc on GCP Vertex AI Models Garden, such as:

+- Google Gemini
+- Claude
+- Google Imagen 3
+- etc.

+Default models are set to Gemini models.

 To be able to use GCP Vertex AI you need to:

 - authenticate using `gcloud auth application-default login` or provide a service account key